Granatina/Template10-wiki/Techniques.md

 ###[Passing Parameters to a Page](PassingParameters1)

-A simple parameter is a C# string, integer, boolean, or some other data type - sometimes called reference types or integral type.
+A simple parameter is a C# string, integer, boolean, or some other data type - sometimes called simple types, reference types, or integral type.
 The easiest way to understand it is: it's a base type that is not a class.
 Passing these in Template 10 is simple.

 **Here's how to pass from app.xaml.cs or a view-model**